 Hollywood director John Singleton was prominently involved in the project.
-He is best known for directing films such as Boyz N the Hood and The Fast and the Furious.
+He is best known for directing films such as Boyz N the Hood and 2 Fast 2 Furious.
 Rapper Snoop Dogg was set to star as Goldie, the player character.

 The game was to be an open-world action-adventure, in the vein of Grand Theft Auto: San Andreas.
 It featured a "Respect" system, where interactions with other gang members, personal appearance and actions would earn the player respect from allies, also making enemies fear the player.

 The game's world was said to be a realistic rendering of Los Angeles.
 There was to be a large selection of weapons including pistols, rifles,and shotguns.